REAtes/Association-Rule-Learning-for-Recommender-Systems/README.md

 ## Task

 ### Data Preparation
-1. Load the dataset from the "armut_data.csv" file.
+1. Load the dataset from the "data.csv" file.

 ### Create a New Service Identifier
 1. Combine the `ServiceId` and `CategoryId` columns using "_" to create a new variable called `Services`.